ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 {: #satp-message-identifier-overview}

-This section describes the stages of SATP, the format of the messages exchanged between two gateways and the format for resource descriptors.
+This section describes the SATP message-types, the format of the messages exchanged between two gateways, the format for resource descriptors and other related parameters.

-The following lists all of the message payloads in SATP.
 The mandatory fields are determined by the message type exchanged between the two gateways (see Section 7).

 ## SATP Message Format and Payloads